Deetanshu/Perpule/README.md

-# Perpule Assignment
+# Perpule Inventory Analysis

-This assignment pertains to the managing of inventory levels.
-There are two files, Assignment_run.py and Assignment.ipynb.
-Assignment.ipynb is to see the process and working of the assignment while the former executes the task in its entirety.
+This Analysis pertains to the managing of inventory levels.
+There are two files, Analysis.py and Analysis.ipynb.
+Analysis.ipynb is to see the process and working of the analysis while the former executes the task in its entirety.

 ## Getting Started